ilapros/dill.github.com/talks/rusers-functional/talk.md

     - avoid implementing object system for small problems
   * closures: take data and return a function
   * functionals: take functions and return data
+  * you can do some pretty weird/cool stuff with functions in R

 ## References